 Experimenter: Excuse me, I have five pages, may I use the machine because I have to make some copies

-It worked almost as much as providing a legitimate reason such as “because I’m in a rush” -which had 94% compliance rate-.
+Almost as effective as the legitimate “because I’m in a rush” -which had 94% compliance rate-.

 Cialdini attributed the persuasive power to the trigger word “because”.